luanrv00/tsks/specs.md

 **when request is succesfull**
 - returns ok
 - returns data containing tsk
+- returns is ready

 **when request is failed**
 - returns not ok
 - returns error containing message
+- returns is ready

 **when request breaks**
 - returns not ok
 - returns error containing message
+- returns is ready

 #### putTskToDone